City boards up historic Sauer Castle in KCK

-KANSAS CITY, KS (KCTV) — Boards now cover the windows of one of KCK’s historic landmarks.
+KANSAS CITY, KS (KCTV/KSMO ) -- Boards now cover the windows of one of KCK’s historic landmarks.

 The Unified Government of Wyandotte County and Kansas City, Kansas has now deemed the Sauer Castle unsafe.